consoledotdev/home/content/tools/server-monitoring.md

 InfluxDB is an open source time series database with a visualization and alerting layer.
-It combines well with [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), a monitoring agent from the same developers.
+It combines well with [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), a monitoring agent from the same developers, but the alerting features are limited.

 {{< youtube-video url="https://www.youtube.com/embed/GRDJpoiCKtg" title="Intro to InfluxDB & Telegraf" >}}